 Whithin a couple of months, van Rossem reconsiders his commitment in Formula 1 due to Onyx constant mediocrity.
 But instead of giving up like many moguls before him, he choses to be the majority shareholder of the team.

 In the paddock, the look of the Belgian businessman raises a few eyebrows: long and greasy hair, long and greasy beard, Ray-Ban’s yellowish Aviator on the nose and racing boots on the feet!
-Van Rossem looks more like a shady guru rather than of a respectable owner of a F1 team…
+Van Rossem looks like a shady guru rather than a respectable team owner…

 On the driver side, Gachot keeps struggling and Johansson bitterly tastes his first races.
 After two retirements in Mexico and Montreal, the Onyx driver briefly shines in Phoenix.
 The Swede climbs up to seventh place, suffers from a puncture, leaves the pits twelfth, gains five positions… then retires because of a broken suspension.